MagnusBeng2/dtu_mlops_group_61/reports/README.md

 Initially, we established a new conda environment, called 'dtu_mlops_group_61', running Python 3.12.
 This would ensure that all developers would be running on the same environment-type.

-In the project, we used a requirements.txt as well as the pyproject.toml file to keep track of the necessary Python packages and environment to run the project code.
+In the project, we used a requirements.txt as well as the pyproject.toml file to keep track of the necessary Python packages and environments to run the project code.
 Some Python packages in requirements.txt require a specific version to be downloaded, as to prevent certain incompatibilities.
-The requirements.txt was created using pipreqs and updated regularly manually as the project progressed.vb
+The requirements.txt was created using pipreqs and was manually updated regularly as the project progressed.

 To get a complete copy of our development enviroment, one would have to run the following commands (assuming they have git installed):